Pivotal-Field-Engineering/tanzu-gitops/README.md

 ### spring-petclinic
 [spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.

-### Kubeapps
-Kubeapps is a GUI for Helm that makes it easy to explore Helm repos

 ### Wavefront
 The Concourse pipeline in this project creates a Wavefront Event after a new image is deployed.
 In order for this to work, you need to setup Wavefront.
 Follow these steps to get Wavefront ready:
 1. Follow the [Spring Boot Wavefront tutorial](https://docs.wavefront.com/wavefront_springboot_tutorial.html) to get Spring-Petclinic integrated with Wavefront